July 21, 2019 1:16 pm

 Be the change you want to see.
 A LadyBoss is in control of her destiny, her situation, her health, her body, and in turn, her life.

-How does your relationship affect your weight and weight loss goals?
+How does your relationship affect your body weight and weight loss goals?
 This can depend on the couple, but it is best if two people support each other in their goals and share the joy of success.
 Sometimes your relationship can hinder your weight loss plan, and it's not uncommon that when one partner loses weight that it affects the relationship.

 Weight Loss Fails

-Studies show that having a partner with a shared interest can be an asset when it comes to weight loss success.
+Studies show that having a partner with a common interest can be an asset when it comes to weight loss success.
 If your partner is not interested in fitness, it could hinder your efforts.
 Partners who share goals can go to the gym together and plan and prepare meals as a team.

 The Untold Secrets To Relationships And Weight Loss